samrosereed/samrosereed.github.io/essays/aiReflection.md

 - Early on, I avoided using AI to push myself to solve problems independently but later, I began using ChatGPT and Github Copilot for helpful hints.
 Depending on the code, AI proved extremely helpful and only needed minor adjustments but other times, I felt like the AI written code was not accurate at all.
 Since the in class WODs were time sensitive, I learned that while AI could be helpful, you could not completely rely on it.

 ##### 4. Essays
+- AI was helpful in summarizing and phrasing ideas and concepts in an elegant way.

 ##### 5. Final project
-- AI was helpful in some instances for debugging but for the most part,
+- AI was helpful in some instances for debugging but for the most part, as our code became more involved, AI was not utilized.

 ##### 6. Learning a concept / tutorial
-- AI  helpful summaries of concepts and
+- AI was a helpful tool for summaries of concepts and how to utilize certain software tools.

 ##### 7. Answering a question in class or in Discord
+- AI could be helpful to answer simple questions in class but I did not personally use it for Discord questions.

 ##### 8. Asking or answering a smart-question
+- AI could be helpful in giving the starting point for the answers to a smart-question but it rarely gave a complete solution.

 ##### 9. Coding example e.g. “give an example of using Underscore .pluck”
+- AI was helpful in basic examples but for more in-depth understandings of code it was not detailed enough.

 ##### 10. Explaining code
+- AI was helpful in explaining code and adding comments to code.

 ##### 11. Writing code
+- AI provided useful pieces of code that was often used as a starting point.

 ##### 12. Documenting code
+- Beyond writing basic comments to code, AI was not very helpful in this instance.

 ##### 13. Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”
+- I used AI regularly for quality assurance, copying and pasting my code to try and understand what was going wrong.
+It could be very hit or miss depending on the code, but I found that the more specific the prompting resulted in more helpful responses.

 ##### 14. Other uses in ICS 314 not listed
+- AI was helpful when I ran into problems installing software.

 ## III.
 Impact on Learning and Understanding: